Kostas-Panagiotou/multiverse_comics-milestone-project-4/README.md

 ### **<u>Scope</u>**

-The scope of this app is to create a Python and Django based e-commerce site for an imaginary comic store and collectibles.
-Multiverse Comics offers the best comics and collectibles with the best prices around here.
-Multiverse Comics it aims to provide all relevant and expected functionality commonly found in e-shops to visitors, as well as an easy to use toolset for the site owner, customised to the specific product's demands.
-The app supports payments via Stripe and uses an
-AWS S3 bucket for media and static file storage.
+The scope of this app is to create a Python and Django-based e-commerce site for an imaginary comic store and collectibles.
+Multiverse Comics offers the best comics and collectibles at the best prices around here.
+Multiverse Comics aims to provide all relevant and expected functionality commonly found in e-shops to visitors, as well as an easy-to-use toolset for the site owner, customized to the specific product's demands.
+The app supports payments via Stripe and uses an AWS S3 bucket for media and static file storage.
 ### **<u>Design</u>**

 **Structure**